eugeniosaintemarie/blog-v1/_posts/2024-07-26-mgk-Lonely-road.markdown

         And your horn started showin' when I see you mad\\
         But I'll wait for you 'cause this is not the face I knew\\
         And I probably could've saved us, but instead, I let us crash\\
-        'Cause I don't trust no one to love me back, but you say, "I do"\\
+        'Cause I don't trust no one to love me back, but you say, 'I do'\\
         And this is not the place for you\\
         Lonely road, take me home\\
         To the place that we went wrong\\